ucsd-progsys/131-web/index.md

 >  The most common reason for converting source code is
 > to create an executable program.

-CSE 131 is an introduction to modern Compiler Design.
 In the course of the next ten weeks, we will look at how to convert programs written in a high-level language think ML from [CSE 130](http://ucsd-progsys.github.io/cse130/),